-(1) The right of property shall be inviolable.
-No person shall be ordered to surrender his property except where required in the public interest.
-It shall be done only as provided by statute and against full compensation.

-- (2) Where a Bill has been passed relating to the expropriation of property, one-third of the members of the Folketing may, within three weekdays from the final passing of such Bill, demand that it shall not be presented for the Royal Assent until new elections to the Folketing have been held and the Bill has again been passed by the Folketing assembling thereafter. - (3) Any question of the legality of an act of expropriation, and the amount of compensation, may be brought before the courts of justice.
-The hearing of issues relating to the amount of the compensation may by statute by referred to courts of justice established for such purpose.

-Any restraint on the free and equal access to trade, which is not based on the public interest, shall be abolished by statute.
+- 1. The right of property shall be inviolable.
+No person shall be ordered to cede his property except where required by the public weal.
+It can be done only as provided by Statute and against full compensation. - Where a Bill relating to the expropriation of property has been passed, one-third of the Members of the Folketing may within three week-days from the final passing of such Bill, demand that it shall not be presented for the Royal Assent until new elections to the Folketing have been held and the Bill has again been passed by the Folketing assembling thereupon. - Any question of the legality of an act of expropriation and the amount of compensation may be brought before the courts of justice.
+The hearing of issues relating to the amount of the compensation may by Statute be referred to courts of justice established for such purpose. - 74.
+Any restraint of the free and equal access to trade which is not based on the public weal, shall be abolished by Statute.

-- (1) In order to advance the public interest, efforts shall be made to guarantee work for every able-bodied citizen on terms that will secure his existence. - (2) Any person unable to support himself or his dependants shall, where no other person is responsible for his or their maintenance, be entitled to receive public assistance, provided that he shall comply with the obligations imposed by statute in such respect.

-All children of school age shall be entitled to free instruction in primary schools.
-Parents or guardians making their own arrangements for their children or wards to receive instruction equivalent to the general primary school standard shall not be obliged to have their children or wards taught in a publicly provided school.
+- In order to advance the public weal efforts should be made to afford work to every able-bodied citizen on terms that will secure his existence. - Any person unable to support himself or his dependents shall, where no other person is responsible for his or their maintenance, be entitled to receive public assistance, provided that he shall comply with the obligations imposed by Statute in such respect. - 76.
+All children of school age shall be entitled to free instruction in the elementary schools.
+Parents or guardians who themselves arrange for their children or wards receiving instruction equal to the general elementary school standard, shall not be obliged to have their children or wards taught in an elementary school. - 77.
+Any person shall be entitled to publish his thoughts in printing, in writing, and in speech, provided that he may be held answerable in a court of justice.
+Censorship and other preventive measures shall never again be introduced.